 Tracking conversions lets you directly see results from your marketing campaigns, so you can make smarter investments across your channels and get the most from your ad dollars 💰.

 In our Part 1 on UTMs, we covered the first of 3 keys 🔑 for marketing success by tagging your links with UTM parameters.
-The next part is conversion tracking, which I’ll dive into below (plus some new conversion tracking tools we’re building to help you measure results from any channel!), and tying it altogether with some icing on top is attribution (coming soon).
+The next part is conversion tracking, which I’ll dive into below (plus some new conversion tracking tools we’re building to help you measure results from any channel!), and tying it altogether with some icing on top is Part 3 on Marketing Attribution.

 Let’s say you owned an ecommerce site that sold bacon-scented items (it really is a thing… air freshener, toothpaste, lip balm 🥓).